garyg1/some-limits/writeup.markdown

 But we run into a problem: the squared distance from a cubic function to a point is a sixth degree polynomial, so the derivative is a fifth degree polynomial.
 There is no explicit formula!

-We must choose an iterative method to find the roots.
+We will choose an iterative method to find the roots.
 An simple and interesting one is called Durand-Kerner, which finds all five roots simultaneously.
-Some of the roots will be complex numbers.
+Some of the roots will be complex numbers -- we will discard these.

 #### The Durand-Kerner method